Keyboard shortcuts

 Some workloads (very deep nesting) can exhaust parser/typechecker recursion depth.
 Prefer bounded limits for untrusted code:

-• rexlang_typesystem::TypeSystemLimits::safe_defaults
+• rex_typesystem::TypeSystemLimits::safe_defaults